jjasardi/gruppe06-gamma-projekt1-racetrack/README.md

 ## 🚀 About Us
-We are a small team of three persons calles 'Gamma'.
-We are studing computer science students at the Zurich University of Applied Science.
+We are a small team of three persons called 'Gamma'.
+Studying computer science at the Zurich University of Applied Science.